davehand/dotfiles/README.md

     Install other Mac apps: Wunderlist, Mint QuickView & others from Brewfile list Restore iTunes library and .ssh config
-    Set System Preferences & Check for Mac updates
+    Set System Preferences & Check for Mac updates Apply preferences in prefs folder
+    For iTerm, point it to the prefs directory, then reload iTerm

 ##### ToDo:
 * Add update commands to bashrc